Consumania

 Your goal is simple: stick to your shopping list.
 Fail, and you’ll spiral into uncontrollable purchasing madness.
 Step into a futuristic supermarket and dive into the exponential chaos of human overconsumption in the absurd, satirical world of CONSUMANIA!

-A collaborative project between bachelor's and masters' students at the Royal Danish Design Academy, I was both art director and developer - guiding the game's visual identity, while using Unity and visual scripting to bring the game's technical mayhem to life.
-With mechanics inspired by Katamari Damacy, it was my job to help keep the chaos coherent and fun.
+As part of a collaborative student project at the Royal Danish Design Academy, I served as art director and developer: guiding the game's visual identity and using Unity's visual scripting to bring the game's technical mayhem to life, while keeping the chaos coherent and fun.

 Roles: Art Direction ∙ 3D Art ∙ Tech Art ∙ Development